 The “Business Owner” box represents an improvement over the “Self-Employed” box in that the business makes money even when the owner isn’t there.
 Sure, there may be some great effort in getting the business started, and maybe even some invested capital, but a certain amount of money coming out of the business is passive.
 You own the job AND don’t have to go to work every day.

 A C Corporation business structure also provides a few tax benefits that the typical self-employed business structures (sole proprietors, LLCs, S corps) do not.
-Essentially, when you own a business, you get to pay all your expenses first then pay taxes, as opposed to the employee situation, where you pay taxes then pay all your expenses.
+Essentially, when you own a business, you get to pay all your expenses first and then pay taxes, as opposed to the employee situation, where you pay taxes then pay all your expenses.
 A subtle difference, but it adds up quickly, especially if you’re willing to be creative and aggressive on your taxes.

 Kiyosaki’s “Investor” box is his ideal.
 This situation is that which I began this post with, where you have hundreds of thousands of little “employees” running around earning nickels and dimes on their own each year.
 You don’t have to go to work at all!